johanley/special-relativity-core/README.md

 Implementing special relativity in code was a delightfully effective way of exploring the deep structure of the theory.**

 Example one: coordinates are not vectors.
-I had forgotten that, but *the code taught it to me again*, and made it obvious.
+I had forgotten that, but *the code taught it to me again* (and made it obvious).

 Example two: surprisingly, the code found a mistake made in many textbooks.
 The mistake is to assert that *the phase of a plane monochromatic wave is invariant*.
-This is inaccurate.
+I find this at least misleading, if not downright incorrect.
+To me the core idea is Poincaré-invariance, the set of transformations that leave the fundamental quadratic form invariant.
-It's not the *phase* itself, but rather <a href='https://github.com/johanley/special-relativity-core/blob/master/src/sr/explore/waves/invariant-phase-difference.txt'>*differences in the phase*</a> that are invariant (because one shouldn't discount simple displacement operations).
+Under that set of transformations (including simple displacement), it's not the *phase* itself, but rather <a href='https://github.com/johanley/special-relativity-core/blob/master/src/sr/explore/waves/invariant-phase-difference.txt'>*differences in the phase*</a> that are Poincaré-invariant.
-**This was the most remarkable outcome of this project - that the code taught me something that corrects a mistake in well-written textbooks.**
+**This was the most remarkable outcome of this project.**

 **<em>"Computer science is not a science and its significance has little to do with computers.
 The computer revolution is a revolution in the way we think and in the way we express what we think."</em>** - <a href='https://youtu.be/_2qXIDO-cWw?t=485'>Abelson and Sussman</a>